wp-plugins/google-maps-bank/readme.txt

 Add a customized **Google Map** to your WordPress Posts/Pages quickly and easily with the supplied shortcode.

-**[Google Maps Bank Lite Edition](http://tech-banker.com/products/wp-google-maps-bank/)** allows you to create upto 2 Google Maps with upto 5 Markers, 1 Polyline and 1 Polygon.
+**Google Maps Bank Lite Edition** allows you to create upto 2 Google Maps with upto 5 Markers, 1 Polyline and 1 Polygon.

+**Google Maps Bank Lite Edition** using Google Maps API v3.

 Creating a **[Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)** has been divided into 7 Steps making it very simple and understandable for a WordPress admin to quickly get done what is needed as per requirements.